newcontext-oss/kitchen-terraform/README.md

 - a mapping of InSpec attribute names to Terraform output variable names to define for the suite's InSpec profile.
 By default, all Terraform output names in your project will be discovered and an InSpec attribute name created for it.
-This can be overridden explicitly by in kitchen.yml
+This can be overridden explicitly by defining them in your kitchen config.

 - a collection of controls to include from the suite's InSpec profile